 Deena and I joined the Random Acts of Kindness movement a while ago and ever since have continued to share some of the posts from the website.
 The great news is it seems that many others have jumped on board with this movement as well (not as much our doing as it is the doing of so many others at spreading the word).
 In fact, I have heard so much about Random Acts of Kindness lately that it just makes me feel all warm and fuzzy on the inside.

-Recently my friend and neighbor, Ashley, mentioned she was going to change up her kids’ Advent calendar this year to include these Random Acts of Christmas Kindness (RACK).
+Recently my friend and neighbor, Ashley, mentioned she was going to change up her kids’ Advent calendar this year to include Random Acts of Christmas Kindness (RACK).
 So this whole idea is not my own, but instead I jumped on the coat tails of my friend as well as the coat tails of strangers I found on Pinterest who are doing the same thing.

 FIRST, I had to make an Advent calendar.
 There is nothing religious about my design (although some may feel very religious about candy):